What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 Apart from easing your mind on knowing you have a spare, you could help someone else in need just in case they lose or forget theirs.
 Bonus!!!

-Kyser Guitar Capo is what we recommend for our students or this seems to be a very popular capo these days because it will hold your picks too.
-Both these capos will work for mandolins and ukuleles too.
+A Kyser Guitar Capo is what we recommend for our students or this seems to be a very popular Capo these days because it will hold your picks too.
+Both these capos will work for mandolins and ukuleles, too.

 Banjo and Mandolin Capo

-Violinists and fiddle players don’t use capos however I bet sometimes they wish they could put a capo on especially playing in Ab or Bb. hahaha.
-When I recorded my first album our fiddle player wished he had a capo for a song I sang in Ab.
-The musician ended up drop tuning his fiddle to do the song.
+Violinists and fiddle players don't use capos, but I bet sometimes they wish they could, especially when playing in Ab or Bb.
+Hahaha.
+When I recorded my first album, our fiddle player wished he had a capo for a song I sang in Ab.
+The musician ended up dropping tuning his fiddle to do the song.

 #6 HUMIDIFIER